ksu-is/Scrambled-Word-Game-.py/projectroadmap.md

 - [x] Establish a Github account and join the class organization.
 - [x] Give ownership to Sophie so we both can see and make changes.
 - [x] Create a readme.md file
-- [ ] Write README.md
+- [x] Write README.md
 - [x] Write projectroadmap.md
-- [ ] Explore python code related to our project.
+- [x] Explore python code related to our project.
-- [ ] Evaluate the code and type (here) what our findings were and how we could use it in our own project.
+- [x] Evaluate the code: We found multiple repositiories that are similar to our project idea that could help us get started in the correct direction.
+The thing that is different in our project versus the other ones we looked at, is that ours has three different levels to get through.
+I like how in the other repositories we saw is the verbage they used for the players that are playing the game.
-- [ ] Finish Sprint 1.
+- [x] Finish Sprint 1.
 - [ ] Start building our project (start coding and using git to manage our code).
 - [ ] Post updates in Github where professor can see them.
 - [ ] Sophie completed 6 code changes of significant size that includes a comment that explains what was changed.